osowski/ibm-containers-codemotion/2-docker-web-apps.md

          registry.eu-gb.bluemix.net/ibm_containers_demo_eu/lets-chat   latest              2409eb7b9e8c        4 weeks ago         241.5 MB
          sdelements/lets-chat                                          latest              2409eb7b9e8c        4 weeks ago         241.5 MB

-  Note that again the `IMAGE ID` column did not change for the Let's Chat image.
-Since we are not modifying the image, but rather simply giving it another name, the `IMAGE ID` stays the same and allows us to reuse the existing container image as-is.
+3. Due to a current networking issue, you will need to wrap your base Let's Chat image with a simple Dockerfile to ensure network connectivity.
+  1. To do so, create a new directory called `wrapper` mkdir wrapper
+  2. Switch to that directory and run the following command to create a Dockerfile cd wrapper echo "FROM sdelements/lets-chat:latest" > Dockerfile echo "CMD (sleep 60; npm start)" >> Dockerfile
+  3. This will create a new Dockerfile that we can build a temporary image from. docker build -t registry.eu-gb.bluemix.net/ibm_containers_demo_eu/lets-chat .
+  4. You will now use this image below to push to Bluemix instead of the base `lets-chat` image

-3. Now that your images are tagged in the correct format, you can push them to your private registry on Bluemix.
+4. Now that your images are tagged in the correct format, you can push them to your private registry on Bluemix.
 This allows the IBM Container service to run your container images on the cloud.

          $ docker push registry.eu-gb.bluemix.net/ibm_containers_demo_eu/mongo
          The push refers to a repository [registry.eu-gb.bluemix.net/ibm_containers_demo_eu/mongo] (len: 1)